luyug/Reranker/README.md

 # Reranker
 Reranker is a lightweight, effective and efficient package for training and deploying deep languge model reranker in information retrieval (IR), question answering (QA) and many other natural language processing (NLP) pipelines.
-The training procedure follows our ECIR paper using a localized constrastive esimation (LCE) loss.
+The training procedure follows our ECIR paper [Rethink Training of BERT Rerankers in Multi-Stage Retrieval Pipeline](https://arxiv.org/abs/2101.08751) using a localized constrastive esimation (LCE) loss.

 Reranker speaks Huggingface🤗  language!
 This means that you instantly get all SOTA pre-trained models as soon as they are ported to HF transformers.
 You also get the familiar model and trainer interfaces！